 Many of our Sunni brethren tend to interpret "ulu 'l-amr" as ' the rulers from among yourselves', i.e., Muslims rulers.
-This interpretation is not based on any logical reasoning; it is solely based on twists of history.
-The majority of the Muslims have remained as a vassal of the monarchs and rulers, interpreting and reinterpreting Islam and the Qur'an to please the powers to be.
+This interpretation is not

 The history of the Muslims (like any other nation) is replete with the names of rulers whose injustice, debauchery and tyranny have tarnished the name of Islam, as will be mentioned briefly in the latter part of this text.
 Such rulers have always been and will always be.
-And we are told that they are the ulu 'l-amrmentioned in this verse.
+And we are told that they are the ulu 'l-amr mentioned in this verse.

 If Allah were to order us to obey such kings and rulers, an impossible situation would be created for the Muslims.
 The wretched followers would be condemned to the displeasure of Allah, no matter what they did.
 If they obeyed these rulers, they disobeyed the Command of Allah: "Do not obey a sinner."
 And if they disobeyed such rulers, they again disobeyed the Command of Allah to "obey the Muslim rulers".
-So, if we accept this interpretation, the Muslims are condemned to eternal disgrace whether they obey or disobey their non-ma'sumMuslim rulers.
+So, if we accept this interpretation, the Muslims are condemned to eternal disgrace whether they obey or disobey their non-ma'sum Muslim rulers.